vladamon/aroundhome/packages/client/README.md

-# Scheduling Demo - React base client
+# Scheduling Demo - React based client

 Scheduling Demo is a small take-home assignment with simple UI built in React.
 It features basic scheduling logic.